 Sitka’s past is rooted in a strong Tlingit culture, with a more recent bled of Russian history.
-The area was originally settled by the native Tlingit (Kolosh) Indians and taken over by the Russians under Alexandr Baranov in 1804.
+The area was initially settled by the native Tlingit Indians and later taken over by the Russians in 1804.
 The Sitka Lutheran Church, built in 1840, was the first Protestant church on the Pacific Coast.
 The Russian Orthodox Cathedral of St. Michael was founded in 1848, and St. Peter’s by-the-Sea Episcopal Church was consecrated as “The Cathedral of Alaska” in 1900.

-Sitka was the site of the ceremony in which the Russian flag was lowered and the United States flag raised after Alaska was purchased by the United States in 1867 after the sea otter pelt trade died out.
+Sitka was the site of the ceremony where the Russian flag was lowered and the United States flag raised after the United States purchased Alaska in 1867.
 The flag lowering and raising event is re-enacted in Sitka every October 18 (Alaska Day).
-After the original ceremony, the entire U.S. government presence in Alaska until the Klondike Gold Rush consisted of a single customs inspector on the island.
-Sitka would serve as the capital of the Alaska Territory until 1906, when the seat of government was relocated north to Juneau.
+Sitka served as the capital of the Alaska Territory until 1906, when the seat of government was relocated north to Juneau.
 The state’s first newspaper, The Sitka Times, was published by Barney O. Ragan on September 19, 1868.

-Sitka offers a combination of Native culture, Russian history, and Alaskan wilderness and lies at the heart of the largest temperate rain forest in the world, the Tongass National Forest.
+Sitka offers a combination of Native culture, Russian history, and Alaskan wilderness and lies at the heart of the largest temperate rainforest in the world, the Tongass National Forest.
 Many tourists visiting Alaska make Sitka a top destination on their list.
-Cruise ships that travel the Inside Passage stay in the small community, but residents have mixed feelings about the influence of industrial tourism on their town and way of life.
+Cruise ships that travel the Inside Passage stay in the small community, but residents have mixed feelings about the influence of industrial tourism on their small town and way of life.

-St. Michael’s Russian Orthodox church contains an important collection of Russian Orthodox art & church treasures.
-Built in 1844-48, it was totally destroyed by fire in January 1966.
+St. Michael’s Russian Orthodox Church contains a significant collection of Russian Orthodox art & church treasures.
+Built-in 1844-48, it was destroyed by fire in January 1966.
 Many of the icons and religious objects were salvaged and are in the rebuilt structure.
-The building stands as a hallmark feature in downtown Sitka, and it is still used today for religious practice as well as tourism and education.
+The building is a hallmark feature in downtown Sitka and is still used today for religious practice, tourism, and education.

-The Sitka National Historical Park is a 107 acre park which preserves and interprets the site of a Tlingit Indian Fort and the battle fought between the Russians and the Tlingits in 1804.
-A fine collection of Haida & Tlingit totem poles were moved there from the Louisiana Exposition in St. Louis in 1904, and in April, 1996, a totem carved by a local carver was raised.
+The Sitka National Historical Park is a 107-acre park that preserves and interprets the site of a Tlingit Indian Fort, and the battle fought between the Russians and the Tlingits in 1804.
+A fine collection of Haida & Tlingit totem poles were moved there from the Louisiana Exposition in St. Louis in 1904, and in April 1996, a totem carved by a local carver was raised.
 The museum contains an exhibit of Tlingit and Russian artifacts.
 There is an active Tlingit arts program where the public can watch and talk to Native Indian carvers.
 A free, self-guided oceanside trail leads past several totems to the site of the Tlingit fort.
 Of my many Sitka photos, these are some of the more popular ones.

 Alaska Raptor Center

-A pioneering wildlife project, the Alaska Raptor Center has for years proven that dedicated volunteer effort and innovative veterinary medicine can make a life-or-death difference on Alaska’s raptors (birds of prey).
-The Center’s goal is to release into the wild all rehabilitated birds, however, a few never recover flight and remain housed at the Center’s outdoor display.
+The Alaska Raptor Center has for years proven that dedicated volunteer effort and innovative veterinary medicine can make a life-or-death difference for Alaska’s raptors (birds of prey).
+The Center’s goal is to release into the wild all rehabilitated birds.
+However, a few never recover flight and remain housed at the Center’s outdoor display.

 Sheet’ka Kwaan Naa Kahidi Tribal Community House